 The nation looks to alternatives to opioids for pain management

-Getting the nation off drugs to deal with pain is a goal of many government agencies, researchers and medical professionals.
-As such, massage therapy as well as other integrative therapies are now being looked at more seriously as an alternative to opioids.
+Getting the nation off drugs to deal with pain is a goal of many government agencies, researchers, and medical professionals.
+As such, massage therapy and other integrative therapies are now being looked at more seriously as an alternative to opioids.
 This is the message from Douglas Nelson, president of the Massage Therapy Foundation (MTF), at the organization’s recent International Research Conference, held May 9-10, in Alexandria, Virginia, as reported by Massage Magazine.
 Nelson sees this as a prime time for massage therapists to advance the use of massage for pain relief.
 At the MTF conference, researchers involved in non-pharmacological alternatives to opioids for pain relief, including massage therapy, presented information on their studies.
 Read more.

 Massage Might be Aid for Acid Reflux

-MedicalNewsToday reports that researchers are looking into whether myofascial release (MFR) might relieve symptoms of Gastroesophageal reflux (GERD) or acid reflux.
+MedicalNewsToday reports that researchers are looking into whether myofascial release (MFR) might relieve Gastroesophageal reflux symptoms (GERD) or acid reflux.
 GERD happens when contents of the stomach, including acid, move up into the esophagus.
 In a recent study, researchers focused on massaging the fascia around the diaphragm to stop acid from traveling into the esophagus.
 The study included 30 participants, aged 18 to 80, all of whom had GERD.
 Half of the participants received MFR from a physical therapist; the other half had a sham treatment.
 Participants received four 25-minute sessions two times a week for two weeks.
 Researchers found that the participants who received the real treatments experienced improved symptoms.
 Read more.

 The Many Benefits of a Foot Massage